mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 I used to dabble in Haskell a bit when I was studying Computer Science.
 And I remember that Haskell always seemed like a neverending box of bold, new, innovative, and fresh programming ideas.

 It seems like a language you can never master, because there is always something new on the horizon.
-A library that flips the language on its head, some crazy experimental extension or an academic paper presenting some ingenious programming pattern.
+A library that flips the language on its head, some crazy experimental extension or an academic paper presenting an ingenious programming pattern.

 And that's exactly what I need right now.
 Fascination, imagination, wonder.